 See Related: Most Beautiful Sunflower Fields in Minnesota

 4. Catch a movie at B&B Theaters

-If you’re tired after hoofing it around the mall all morning and want a bit of a break, catch a big-screen film at B&B Theaters.
-This theater, new as of 2021, has nice comfy seats and offers showings of the latest blockbusters.
+If you’re tired after hoofing it around the mall all morning and want a break, catch a big-screen film at B&B Theaters.
+This theater has nice comfy seats and offers showings of the latest blockbusters.

 See Related: Best Things to Do in Little Falls, Minnesota

 5. Make a splash at Great Wolf Lodge Water Park

 Great Wolf calls itself the “greatest water park in Minnesota,” with tube rides, a surf simulator, four-story slides, tree houses, and coves.
 I’m pretty sure it’s not exaggerating.